AminKhalif/ai-commentator/README.md

 AI Video Commentator using Open-AI API's

-Run pip install -r requirements.txt in your terminal.
+pip install -r requirements.txt

 This will install all the packages listed in requirements.txt.